 Shots are great for individual kids because it means that they won't get those

 How?
-When almost all kids have received these shots, it means that these illnesses
+When almost all kids have had these shots, it means that these illnesses don't

 Because most kids in the United States get all their shots, you rarely meet anyone